MahamJahangir/DiGSA-Dictionary-Guided-Sparse-Attack/README.md

 3. Run the full pipeline: `python main.py`

 **Notes**
-- The code is a direct refactor; it preserves behavior from the single-file version.
 - Large computations (training, dictionary learning, saving many images) may take time and disk space.
 - You may want to run fewer epochs or smaller samples during testing.